krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     -138     Microsoft MD5 HMAC checksum type
     ======== ===============================

 **noaddresses**
     Setting this flag causes the initial Kerberos ticket to be addressless.
 The default for the flag is set.

 **permitted_enctypes**
     Identifies all encryption types that are permitted for use in session key encryption.
 The default value for this tag is *aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4*.

+**plugin_base_dir**
+    If set, determines the base directory where krb5 plugins are located.
+    The default value is  the  "krb5/plugins" subdirectory of the krb5 library directory.

 **preferred_preauth_types**
     This allows you to set the preferred preauthentication types which the client will attempt before others which may be advertised by a KDC.
 The default value for this setting is "17, 16, 15, 14", which forces libkrb5 to attempt to use PKINIT if it is supported.